jgabaut/amboso/README.md

 + [Local installation](#local_install)
 + [Todo](#todo)

+### Note

+- I noticed one of the files inside `/kazoj/` was causing problems on some filesystems, since it had a collision when checked ignoring case.

+- I'm sorry about the mistake, from version `1.4.7-b` the repo won't support the tags contaning colliding files anymore.
+I'll see if this is enough.

 ## What is this thing? <a name = "witt"></a>

 I wanted to build some older tagged version of a C project I was building using make, but for some of them I didn't have a proper past commit.